kan-ish/Anthropic_API_pilot/task2/journal.md

 * Claude can't remember the context of the previous message(s).
 * Claude omitting required fields in `tool_input` parameter in response.
 * Claude's behaviour not consistent.
 It will think it will ask the user for input but then doesn't and infers the values instead.
-* Claude thinking user has given an instruction when the user hasn't (attempting to save when the user just asked it to generate).
+* Claude minsunderstanding a user instruction (attempting to save when the user just asked it to generate).

 I have now tweeked the system prompt and the tool descriptions and also switched to 3.5 Sonnet.
 The behaviour now seems to have improved.
+For the problem of Claude minsunderstanding user instructions, I dealt with it not only by making adjustments in the tool description and system prompt, but also by providing information to the user if Claude is intending to call a function.
+For example, when Claude asks the user for information on author name and title, I let the user know that Claide is asking these info because it intends to call the save function after this.

 ### sucessfully retrieve and save the article
 This method generates a lot of tokens, but gets the job done.
 Will consider optimizing it once the core features are complete.